spencerdrak/zdns/PROPOSED_REFACTORING.md

 ## Testing Changes

 - Increase quanitity and quality of tests
-- I imagine three types of tests
+- I imagine expanding the two types of tests currently existing in the repo
     - Unit tests: Test each function/file.
         - Investigate code coverage for this
-    - Integration tests: I envision this primarily serving the purpose of ensuring _completeness_ but not necessarily _correctness_.
-By this I mean that our integration tests will ensure the system doesn't break, but maybe not that it handles every single edge case.
-        - This might be a suitable place to poll a third-party DNS like Google's DNS or something similar.
-    - E2E or System tests: These will check our correctness.
-        - I'm thinking of a somewhat extension testing framework.
-Idea being that we somehow (maybe into K8s) deploy our own `bind` server and then via some kind of config file ensure that it responds (or doesn't respond) in the correct way.
-    - Regression tests: These tests would ideally be run on a nightly or weekly basis.
-They'll be the most expensive and long-running, thus, we won't want to run them each time, but we should have a suite of them.
+    - Integration tests: These tests currently poll Google DNS to check the correctness of the tool.
+We're going to investigate expanding this as a framework for testing.
+One initial idea was to stand up our own bind server, but, if we can manipulate this easily enough, then we won't need to mess around with spinning up/maintaining our own server at all.
+    - I'll be working with Vishal to develop each of these tests